Explore

 Cost: Prices vary.
 See exhibit website for details.

-Aspiring dancers will love practicing their plies at this school holiday ballet workshop run by two former West Australian Ballet Dancers.
-The 1-hour class is designed for 7–12-year-old dancers to practice their ballet skills or just keep dancing through the holiday period.
+Aspiring dancers will love practising their plies at this school holiday ballet workshop run by two former West Australian Ballet dancers.
+The 1-hour class is designed for 7–12-year-old dancers to practise their ballet skills or just keep dancing through the holiday period.

 Parents can stay and watch or chill out in the lovely heritage foyer.
 There are also kids’ activities to keep younger siblings occupied during the class.